Provincial Antigen Testing Program

 What is a rapid antigen test?

-A rapid antigen test is an easy-to-use point-of-care test that looks for proteins from the COVID-19 virus, and does not require shipping a specimen to a lab for processing.
-Results are available in 15 to 20 minutes.
+A rapid antigen test is a point-of-care test that looks for proteins from the COVID-19 virus and provides results within several minutes.

-Information on when to use a rapid antigen test can be found in the COVID-19 Provincial Testing Guidance document.
+Information on who may access a rapid antigen test can be found in the COVID‑19 testing and treatment website.

 What are the key considerations for interpreting test results?